gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/viewing-a-dataset.md

 To share, right click on the link and select *Copy link*.
 Then paste into email, document etc... that is to be shared with others.

-{% include notes.html content=" Users <strong>must</strong> to be logged into the RRAP M&DS Information System to be able to access the data." %}
+{% include notes.html content=" Users <strong>must</strong> to be logged into the RRAP M&DS Information System to be able to access the data.
+Users without an Information System account will need to create one before viewing the data." %}

 The **Dataset location information** relates to the storage location on the AWS S3 server.
 The JSON Metadata can be expanded and the information copied by first clicking **Expand details**, then the **copy** button.
 To close the expanded view, click on **Expand details** again.